brookinsconsulting/ImExPorter/README.md

 >
 > With importing it is the other way around.
 Running the import.php a snapshot from your "SnapshotDir" will be read and imported to your db.
 The tables will
 > be truncated before.
+>
+>+ If you import the first time on a freshly created database, you need to have a table-structure inside your db.
+Luckily you can do this with ImExPorter to, by just running php extension/imexporter/bin/loadstructure.php --structure=dump.sql.
+> The dumps are living in var/structure by default (you can change this using your config file).
+A current ezpublish community-edition dump is included.
+You simply have to copy it, to the given var-folder.

+# Available commands
+>+ php extension/imexporter/bin/export.php --snapshot=name (default snapshot is "default" if none given)
+>+ php extension/imexporter/bin/import.php --snapshot=name (default snapshot is "default" if none given) [WARNING: data is dropped!!!]
+>+ php extension/imexporter/bin/loadstructure.php --structure=name (default structure is "dump.sql" if none given) [WARNING: everything is dropped!!!]

 # Troubleshooting
 >+ ImExPorter is not finding my database-settings